- Adult Skin Problems Slideshow Pictures

-The simplest way to prevent ingrown hairs is to allow hair to grow freely without cutting it.
+The simplest way to prevent ingrown hairs is to allow hair to grow without cutting it too short.
 Shaving and waxing can cause or exacerbate ingrown hairs.
 The shaving techniques described above can be applied to prevent or decrease the occurrence of ingrown hairs.
 Topical hair-growth-inhibitor cream (Vaniqa), electrolysis, or hair-removal lasers can also effectively help decrease ingrown hairs.

 Draelos, Zoe Diana.
 "Shaving for Success."
 Cosmetic Dermatology 22.11 Nov.
 2009: 554-557.